awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-ssm-proxy.md

 netsh winhttp set proxy proxy-server="hostname:port" bypass-list="169.254.169.254"
 ```

-For more information about using Run Command, see [Sending commands using Systems Manager Run Command](run-command.md)\.
+For more information about using Run Command, see [Running commands on managed nodes](run-command.md)\.